Borough of Rugby

-The Borough of Rugby is a local government district with borough status in eastern Warwickshire, England.
+The Borough of Rugby is a local government district with borough status in Warwickshire, England.
 The borough comprises the town of Rugby where the council has its headquarters, and the rural areas surrounding the town.
-The borough has a population of 114,400 (2021).
-Of which, 78,125 live in Rugby itself and the remainder living in the surrounding areas.
-Aside from Rugby itself, more notable settlements include Binley Woods, Brinklow, Clifton-upon-Dunsmore, Dunchurch, Long Lawford, Monks Kirby, Ryton-on-Dunsmore, Stretton-on-Dunsmore and Wolston, and the new large development of Houlton.
+At the 2021 census the borough had a population of 114,400, of which 78,125 lived in the built-up area of Rugby.

+Aside from Rugby itself, settlements include Binley Woods, Brinklow.
+Dunchurch, Long Lawford, Monks Kirby, Wolston, Wolvey and the new development of Houlton.
+It includes a large area of the West Midlands Green Belt in the mostly rural area between Rugby and Coventry.